 a) The responsibility of obtaining an externship license will be yours.
 All paperwork must be completed through the State of Texas prior to beginning your externship.

-4. Prior to the June 3, 2019 start date, an affiliation agreement between The Center for Hearing and Speech and your university must be signed.
+4. Prior to the projected June 1, 2020 start date, an affiliation agreement between The Center for Hearing and Speech and your university must be signed.

 5. You must have liability insurance through their university and private health insurance.

 Community speech and hearing center Educational audiology/school setting Other Non-profit multi-disciplinary clinic